Private 1st Class John E. Adams, Jr. (1921–1944)

 Early Life & Family

 John Ernest Adams, Jr. was born in Laurel, Delaware, on June 27, 1921.
 He was the son of John Ernest Adams, Sr. (a farmer, 1897–1957) and Bertha Emma Adams (née Morris, 1901–1956).
-He had at least seven younger sisters (one of whom died very young) and four younger brothers.
+Nicknamed Johnny, he had at least seven younger sisters (one of whom died very young) and four younger brothers.
 The Adams family was recorded on the census on April 22, 1930, living on the family farm in Sussex County, Delaware.
 The family was recorded again on the 1940 census, living on a farm on Road 62 in Little Creek Hundred, Sussex County, Delaware.
 Adams (listed as Ernest Adams) was described as having completed the 6th grade.
+However, on his enlistment application he stated that he had completed two years of high school.

 Stateside Service

-Adams was likely among a group of men from Fort Belvoir who arrived at Westover Field, Massachusetts, on July 8, 1941, where they joined the newly activated 803rd Engineer Battalion (Aviation) (Separate).
-His records confirm that he was at Westover Field by July 20, 1941.
-Adams was assigned to Company “A,” under the command of 1st Lieutenant (later Captain) Edmund P. Zbikowski (1910–1942).
+On July 8, 1941, Private 1st Class Adams was transferred to Westover Field, Massachusetts, as cadre for the newly activated 803rd Engineer Battalion (Aviation) (Separate).
+That same day, Adams was assigned to Company “A,” under the command of 1st Lieutenant (later Captain) Edmund P. Zbikowski (1910–1942).
 According to a postwar statement by Captain (then 2nd Lieutenant) Robert D. Montgomery (1909–1983), the company’s first assignment that month was to build a “by-pass road beyond [the] airfield.”

 In September 1941, the 803rd Engineer Battalion was dispatched to the West Coast in preparation for deployment to the Philippine Islands.
 Their equipment departed by train for San Francisco, California, on September 18, 1941, with the unit’s men following three days later.
 Montgomery wrote that the battalion traveled in a 16-car train (all Pullman sleeping cars) via Albany, Buffalo, New York City, East St. Louis, Kansas City, Dodge City, Albuquerque, and Barstow before arriving in San Francisco on September 26, 1941.
 The unit staged at Fort McDowell before sailing aboard the transport U.S.A.T.
 Tasker H. Bliss on October 4, 1941.
 The men of the 803rd disembarked for a few hours in Honolulu, Hawaii, on October 9, 1941, before setting sail again early the following morning.
 After a brief stop at Guam on October 19, 1941, the transport continued west.